 Adam wanted a Christian man who could relate to him and his struggles.
 He didn't want to go to a pastor at his church, though.
 He was embarrassed and didn’t want a pastor to know that he was having this issue.
 He'd heard some Christian counseling success stories, so he figured he would give it a try.
 A friend at church recommended Guy Stuff Counseling.

 At Guy Stuff, Adam immediately felt comfortable with the non-judgmental, Christian-based approach to the counseling.
 He really liked the blending of prayer, references from the Bible, and focus on achieving a positive outcome.
 He left each meeting encouraged and hopeful.
-Kurt taught Adam 3 practical tools he put to use to retrain his thoughts and eyes.
+Dr. Kurt taught Adam 3 practical tools he put to use to retrain his thoughts and eyes.
 When Robyn told him she noticed the changes in him, Adam felt great.
 Today, he and Robyn continue to work on their relationship and growing closer together.

 Want to be one of our Christian counseling success stories?
 See how to start Christian counseling and get Guy Stuff's help today.
-Don't forget to take our Husband Rater Quiz (for men and women, married and non-married) and learn what women have told us they want from their man.
+Don't forget to take our Partner Rater Quiz (for men and women, married and non-married) and learn what women have told us they want from their man.